TENNESSEE, USA — The distribution of the COVID-19 vaccine in the United States is well underway.

 1a1: Healthcare workers who have the most direct exposure to patients are first priority of the vaccine, along with residents and workers in long-term care facilities.
 People above 18 who are unable to live independently and first responders with direct exposure will also be among the first to receive the vaccine.
 The state estimates the first portion of phase one will involve about 450,000 people.

-1a2: Another 100,000 healthcare workers will follow in the second portion of phase one, including pharmacists and staff, patient transporters, dentists, urgent care employees, mental health providers, etc. Mortuary workers will be included in this phase, which is expected to continue into January.
+1a2: Another 100,000 healthcare workers will follow in the second portion of phase one, including pharmacists and staff, patient transporters, dentists, urgent care employees, mental health providers, etc. Mortuary workers will be included in this phase.

-Sometime during this phase, the vaccine will be made available to anyone who is 75 years old or older -- but availability will still be dependent on current supply of the vaccine and demand for it.
+The vaccine has been made available to anyone who is 70 years old or older -- but availability will still be dependent on current supply of the vaccine and demand for it.
 This would include roughly 448,000 people.

 1b: Educators were moved up in risk priority in the latest version of the vaccine distribution plan.
 All K-12 school and childcare teachers and staff, including bus drivers, as well as first responder administration workers, will be allowed access to the vaccine.
-The state estimates this will involve about 150,000 people and will begin for most counties by February/March at the current pace.
+The state estimates this will involve about 150,000 people.

-Sometime during this phase, people who are 65 years old or older will be given access to the vaccine -- which includes roughly 1.1 million people.
+People 65 years old or older will also be given access to the vaccine once this phase begins, which includes roughly 1.1 million people.

 2a/b: Phase two will begin when phase one is complete and the state has access to the needed vaccines.
 Currently, this phase is set to begin sometime in the second quarter of 2021 (April/May/June).